blableblup/gofish/README.md

 ## About the data

 * The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.
-Fish from Twitch whispers, from Discord and fish caught before the justlog instance was added to the chat are not included.
 (To see which chats are being covered look here: [config](https://github.com/blableblup/gofish/blob/main/config.json))

+* Fish from Twitch whispers, from Discord and fish caught before the justlog instance was added to the chat are not included due to technical reasons.
+Some exceptions can be made.
+If the fish is very special (Shiny fish / close to world record weight ...)
+I can add it manually, if proof that the fish is real is provided.

 * The logs are probably not fully complete in most cases, but they should contain the vast majority of fish.